Hung000anh/Hung000anh/README.md

 <p align="left"> <a href="https://twitter.com/nguyenhunganhgp" target="blank"><img src="https://img.shields.io/twitter/follow/nguyenhunganhgp?logo=twitter&style=for-the-badge" alt="nguyenhunganhgp" /></a> </p>

-- 🔭 I’m currently working on **At this time I am a student yet so I haven't worked yet**
+- 🔭 I’m currently working on **I’m currently a student, so I haven't started working yet.**

-- 🌱 I’m currently learning **Ho Chi Minh City University of Industry**
+- 🌱 I’m currently studying at **Ho Chi Minh City University of Industry.**

-- 👯 I’m looking to collaborate on **If you want to cooperate you can contact me**
+- 👯 I’m looking to collaborate on **Feel free to contact me if you’re interested in collaborating.**

-- 🤝 I’m looking for help with **Now I don't need anyone to help**
+- 🤝 I’m looking for help with **Currently, I don’t need any assistance.**

-- 👨‍💻 All of my projects are available at [https://github.com/Hung000anh?tab=repositories](https://github.com/Hung000anh?tab=repositories)
+- 👨‍💻 All of my projects are available at [GitHub](https://github.com/Hung000anh?tab=repositories).

-- 💬 Ask me about **Python, C, C++, C#, Java, HTML, CSS, ...**
+- 💬 Ask me about **Python, C, C++, C#, Java, HTML, CSS, and more.**

-- 📫 How to reach me **hung000anh@gmail.com**
+- 📫 How to reach me: **hung000anh@gmail.com**

-- 📄 Know about my experiences [I am a Programmer, my strength is artificial intelligence](I am a Programmer, my strength is artificial intelligence)
+- 📄 Know about my experience: **I’m a programmer with a strong focus on artificial intelligence.**

-- ⚡ Fun fact **I love risk**
+- ⚡ Fun fact: **I love taking risks.**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->